Lattice Boltzmann methods: Advantages

-Limitations
+Limitations and development

-Despite the increasing popularity of LBM in simulating complex fluid systems, this novel approach has some limitations.
-At present, high-Mach number flows in aerodynamics are still difficult for LBM, and a consistent thermo-hydrodynamic scheme is absent.
-However, as with Navier–Stokes based CFD, LBM methods have been successfully coupled with thermal-specific solutions to enable heat transfer (solids-based conduction, convection and radiation) simulation capability.
+As with Navier–Stokes based CFD, LBM methods have been successfully coupled with thermal-specific solutions to enable heat transfer (solids-based conduction, convection and radiation) simulation capability.
 For multiphase/multicomponent models, the interface thickness is usually large and the density ratio across the interface is small when compared with real fluids.
 Recently this problem has been resolved by Yuan and Schaefer who improved on models by Shan and Chen, Swift, and He, Chen, and Zhang.
 They were able to reach density ratios of 1000:1 by simply changing the equation of state.
 It has been proposed to apply Galilean Transformation to overcome the limitation of modelling high-speed fluid flows.

-Nevertheless, the wide applications and fast advancements of this method during the past twenty years have proven its potential in computational physics, including microfluidics: LBM demonstrates promising results in the area of high Knudsen number flows.